siddhartha-gadgil/LeanAide/resources/MathDoc.md

     * **kind**: (OPTIONAL) The type of the variable, such as `real number`, `function from S to T`, `element of G` etc. Give a JSON string.
     * **properties**: (OPTIONAL) Specific properties of the variable beyond the type.
 Give a JSON string.
   * **assume**: A mathematical assumption being made.
 In case this is a variable or structure being introduced, use a 'let' statement.
 Give a JSON string.
-  * **def**: A mathematical definition of a term.
+  * **def**: A mathematical term being defined.
+In case a definition is being used, use 'assert' or 'theorem' instead.
 Give a JSON object.
 The keys and corresponding values are as follows.
     * **statement**: The mathematical definition.
 Give a JSON string.
     * **term**: The term being defined.
 Give a JSON string.
     * **name**: (OPTIONAL) The name of the theorem, lemma or claim.
 Give a JSON string.